airman604/aws-scan-automation/README.md

 # note: you can add --profile AWS_PROFILE to cdk all subsequent cdk
 #       commands to use specific AWS CLI profile
 cd cdk
+npm install
 cdk bootstrap

 # deploy:
 #  - replace the parameter value with your email address
 #  - once the stack is deployed, you will get a verification email
-#     from AWS SES, click on the link to confirm your ownership of
+#     from AWS SNS, click on the link to confirm your ownership of
 #     the email address
 cdk deploy --parameters scanResultNotificationEmail=YOUR_EMAIL_HERE